polskapeeps/PassLock/README.md

-# Simply PassGen
+ # 🔑 Personal Password Generator - *PassLock* 🔑

+ ---

-A sleek, minimalist password generator built for speed and convenience.
+###### A sleek, minimalist password generator built for speed and convenience.
-Designed as a personal-use web app, it offers custom password generation with copy-to-clipboard functionality, strength feedback, and a clean dark UI.
+###### Designed as a personal-use web app, it offers custom password generation with copy-to-clipboard functionality, strength feedback, and a clean dark UI.

 ---